Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 –AND– - A clear indication that the issuer has no obligation for the debt beyond the resources provided by the related bonds.

-- Deferred inflows of resources — The government’s net asset acquisition that is applicable to a future fiscal year.
 Make the disclosure in Note 28 and include a reference to that disclosure in this note.

-- Interfund Activity and Transactions
+Interfund Activity and Transaction Transfers

 - Interfund activity refers to financial interaction between funds (including blended component units) and is related to internal events.